The Conducting Institute: Summer 2026

 After an initial review period, selected applicants will be invited to a Zoom interview before final decisions are made.

-Only nine Full Participants and six Fundamentals Participants will be admitted in 2026.
+Only nine Intensive Participants and eight Fundamentals Participants will be admitted in 2026.

 Applications will open January 1st!